Liverpool Women's Hospital

 Liverpool Women's Hospital is a major obstetrics, gynaecology and neonatology research hospital in Liverpool, England.

 It is one of several specialist hospitals located within the Liverpool City Region, alongside Alder Hey Children's Hospital, Liverpool Heart and Chest Hospital, the Walton Centre, Mersey Regional Burns and Plastic Surgery Unit and Clatterbridge Cancer Centre.

-It is managed by the Liverpool Women's NHS Foundation Trust.
+It became part of NHS University Hospitals of Liverpool Group on 1 November 2024.

 The hospital receives approximately 50,000 patients annually and is the largest hospital for its specialism in Europe.

 History

-The hospital, which replaced the Women's Hospital in Catharine Street, the Liverpool Maternity Hospital, and Mill Road Maternity Hospital in a single new building in Crown Street, was designed by the Percy Thomas Partnership and was constructed in red brick with white cladding and light blue metal roofs.
+The hospital, which replaced the Women's Hospital in Catharine Street, the Liverpool Maternity Hospital, and Mill Road Maternity Hospital (formerly Mill Road Infirmary) in a single new building in Crown Street, was designed by the Percy Thomas Partnership and was constructed in red brick with white cladding and light blue metal roofs.
 It was officially opened by Diana, Princess of Wales in November 1995.
 A sculpture entitled Mother and Child was erected outside the main entrance to the hospital in 1999 by Terry McDonald.

-The hospital was investigated in 2018 as part of the investigation into the Countess of Chester Hospital baby deaths, as main suspect Lucy Letby had previously worked there.
+Liverpool Women's Hospital was investigated in 2018 as part of the investigation into the Countess of Chester Hospital baby murders, as perpetrator Lucy Letby had previously worked there.
+Following Letby's conviction in 2023, the police announced they would be investigating her activity at Liverpool Women's hospital as part of an overall investigation into Letby's entire career.

 2021 attack

 On 14 November 2021, police were called at approximately 11:00 a.m.
 UTC following reports of a car explosion.
 The building went into lockdown and was cordoned off by the police; a man died and another was injured.
-Counter-terrorism police are leading the investigation.
-It has been confirmed that the dead man was the passenger in the taxi and that the injured man was the driver.
+Counter-terrorism police lead the investigation.
+The dead man was the passenger in the taxi and that the injured man was the driver.